beaverbuilder/documentation/docs/beaver-builder/introduction/faq.md

 Furthermore, we cannot assure the continued functionality of older versions of Beaver Builder, especially if you update other elements of your website, such as WordPress, PHP, or third-party extensions.

-See the [Renew License](account/license/renew.md#what-happens-if-i-dont-renew) article for more information.
+See the [Renew License](../account/license/renew.md#what-happens-if-i-dont-renew) article for more information.

 ## Upgrade from Lite to Premium

 Yes, of course, you can upgrade from the free version to a premium version and keep your content intact.

-See the [Upgrade License](account/license/upgrade.md) article for more information.
+See the [Upgrade License](../account/license/upgrade.md) article for more information.

 ## Is Beaver Builder compatible with Gutenberg?

 The Beaver Builder plugin is compatible with the [WordPress block editor (Gutenberg)](https://wordpress.org/gutenberg/) in the same way that it's compatible with the ["classic" WordPress text editor](https://wordpress.org/plugins/classic-editor/).
 Depending on whether you set WordPress to prefer the block editor or use a plugin to maintain the classic editor, you can move text and images between Beaver Builder and the WordPress editor on a limited scale.

-See the [How it works](getting-started/how-it-works.md#gutenberg--classic-editor) article for more information.

 ## Can I use Beaver Builder with any theme?

 Beaver Builder has been developed to work with almost any theme.
 However, there are some exceptions to this rule.

-See the [How it works](getting-started/how-it-works#wordpress-themes) article for more information.

 ## Can I modify the header and footer with Beaver Builder?

-Beaver Builder works within the [WordPress content area](getting-started/how-it-works.md#content-area) and does not interact with the header or footer of the theme.
+Beaver Builder works within the WordPress content area and does not interact with the header or footer of the theme.
 Even though you can replace the theme's header and footer using saved content such as rows and custom code, we recommend using Beaver Themer, which does not require any custom coding on your part.

-See the [Using Shortcodes in PHP](shortcode/using-php-files.md) article for more information.

 ## Convert my website to Beaver Builder?